hoffstadt/DearPyGui/docs/source/about/what-why.rst

 What is DPG
 -----------

-Dear PyGui is a simple, bloat-free, and powerful Python GUI framework.
+DPG is a simple, bloat-free, and powerful Python GUI framework.

-Dear PyGui provides a wrapping of Dear ImGui and other extensions that simulates a traditional retained mode GUI, as opposed to Dear ImGui's immediate mode paradigm.
+DPG is build with *Dear ImGui* and other extensions in order to create a unique retained mode API, as opposed to Dear ImGui's immediate mode paradigm.

-Under the hood, Dear PyGui uses the immediate mode paradigm allowing for extremely dynamic interfaces.
-Similar to PyQt, Dear PyGui does not use native widgets but instead draws the widgets using your computer's graphics card (using Directx11, Metal, and Vulkan rendering APIs).
+Under the hood, DPG uses the immediate mode paradigm allowing for extremely dynamic interfaces.
+Similar to *PyQt*, DPG does not use native widgets but instead draws the widgets using your computer's graphics card (using Directx11, Metal, and Vulkan rendering APIs).

-In the same manner Dear ImGui provides a simple way to create tools for game developers, Dear PyGui provides a simple way for python developers to create quick and powerful GUIs for scripts.
+In the same manner *Dear ImGui* provides a simple way to create tools for game developers, DPG provides a simple way for python developers to create quick and powerful GUIs for scripts.

 Why use DPG
 -----------

-When compared with other Python GUI libraries Dear PyGui is unique with:
+When compared with other Python GUI libraries DPG is unique with:

-* GPU Rendering
+* GPU rendering
-* Simple built-in Asynchronous function support
+* Multithreaded
-* Complete theme and style control
+* Highly customizable
-* Built-in developer tools: logging, theme inspection, resource inspection, runtime metrics
+* Built-in developer tools: theme inspection, resource inspection, runtime metrics
 * 70+ widgets with hundreds of widget combinations
 * Detailed documentation, examples and support